Poojavpatel/graphql_proj/README.md

 * 'ref' field in schema of a model, lets mongoose know two fields are internally related
 * use bcrypt to hash passwords
 * Method populate() is a feature provided by mongoose, that populates any relations it knows
+* Adding `{ timestamps: true }` option to mongoose schema, recordes createdOn and updatedOn properties to the model

 ### Issues and their fixes
 * mongoose "Event is not a constructor" -